 Hiking: Running shoes or hiking shoes will be fine for most hikes in Costa Rica.
 In rainy season, I recommend a pair of waterproof hiking shoes or hiking sandals.

 Other activities such as horseback riding, canyoning and white water rafting require closed toed shoes.
 Closed toed hiking sandals work amazing or water shoes for rafting.

-Expect to run into spring showers even during the hottest months of March and April.
-Waterproof equipment and clothing is a must for rainy months of September, October and November.
-Beginning of December can still be pretty rainy as well.
+You need to bring a warm sweater/jacket and long pants for Monteverde.
+Also expect to run into spring showers even during the dry season months of March and April.
+Waterproof equipment and clothing is a must for rainy season in Monteverde.

 Jaco and Manuel Antonio